bagree07/yue.css/README.md

 # yue.css

 **yue.css** is a typography stylesheet for readable content.
-It was created for my blog at first since I always designed a new theme for my blog.
-But later it becomes the offical stylesheet for yuehu site.
+At first it was created for my blog since I always designed a new theme for my blog.
+But later it became the offical stylesheet for yuehu site.

 > **yue.css** is not a reset stylesheet.